zceehua/Deep_Nature_Language_Processing/Machine_Translation/Attention_Seq2seq/README.md

 Tensorflow implementation of Attention+Seq2Seq Model.
 'decoder_train' and 'encoder_train' contains the processed index of Chinese and English sentence.
 Due to the processed files are very large, only one split file is uploaded for each as insight.
+The original data set will be shared later.

 **Requirements:**